niolabs/docs/docs/running-nio/locally.md

 To manage your local instance, you need to add it to the **System Designer**:

-1. Open the **System Designer** in a browser: http://designer.n.io/
+1. Open the **nio System Designer** in a browser: http://designer.n.io/
 1. Select your system in the left hand nav.
 1. Click **create local instance**.
   * In the **instance name** box, enter an instance name.